Breaking News on Tirzepatide – the Most Buzzworthy Drug in Development

 SURPASS-2 was a 40-week head-to-head clinical trial that compared tirzepatide to GLP-1 agonist semaglutide (in addition to metformin) in adults with type 2 diabetes.
 At baseline, participants had an average duration of diabetes of nine years, an A1C of 8.3%, and weighed 207 lbs.

-Hypoglycemia (low blood sugar) can be a concerning side effect of new diabetes therapies.
-However, in SURPASS-3 the tirzepatide group experienced less than one hour a day of hypoglycemia; those on insulin degludec showed almost seven times more hypoglycemia each day.
+Hypoglycemia (low blood sugar) has historically been a concerning side effect of new diabetes therapies, particularly with mealtime insulin and sulfonylureas (SFUs).
+GLP-1 and GIP drugs generally do not have this complication if taken without mealtime insulin or SFUs.
+In SURPASS-2, participants experienced almost no hypoglycemia.
+Even in SURPASS-3 (which included insulin) the tirzepatide group experienced less than one hour a day of hypoglycemia; those on insulin degludec showed almost seven times more hypoglycemia each day.
 Additional side effects were primarily gastrointestinal; people taking tirzepatide did experience more nausea and diarrhea in both trials, at levels comparable to those of currently available GLP-1 drugs.